-Published without interruption since 1890, The Music Trades has earned a position of unchallenged leadership, consistently offering the most thorough and insightful news coverage, the most penetrating analysis, and the most useful industry information.
-This superior content is why The Music Trades is the only industry trade publication with 100 percent paid and audited circulation, and why it is consistently the most sought-after advertising vehicle.
+Published without interruption since 1890, Music Trades has earned a position of unchallenged leadership, consistently offering the most thorough and insightful news coverage, the most penetrating analysis, and the most useful industry information.
+This superior content is why Music Trades is the only industry trade publication with 100 percent paid and audited circulation, and why it is consistently the most sought-after advertising vehicle.

-This tradition of peerless editorial quality makes The Music Trades a “must read” for anyone making their living in the music or audio product industries.
-It also provides suppliers of all types of music and audio products with the most effective and economical means of influencing purchasing decisions worldwide.
+This tradition of peerless editorial quality makes Music Trades a “must read” for anyone making their living in the music or audio product industries.
+For suppliers of all types of music and audio products, it's also the most effective and economical means of influencing purchasing decisions worldwide.

 • Founded: 1890

-• Publication Schedule: Monthly available in both print and digital formats.
-Digital edition is available in every language.
+• Publication Schedule: Monthly available in both print and digital/mobile formats.
+Digital edition can be translated into every major language.

 • Target Audience: Retailers, distributors, and manufacturers of musical instruments, professional audio equipment, and related products, worldwide.

-• Ownership: Under the third-generation stewardship of the Majeski family, Paul Majeski, publisher; and Brian Majeski, editor currently run The Music Trades.
+• Ownership: Under the third-generation stewardship of the Majeski family.
+Brian Majeski, editor; and Paul Majeski, publisher, currently run Music Trades.

-The Music Trades has become the definitive source for all types of market data.
-Whether it’s tracking the unit and dollar volume of all major product categories or ranking the industry’s leading suppliers and retailers by sales volume, throughout the year, The Music Trades provides precise data that help managers make informed decisions.
+Music Trades has become the definitive source for all types of market data.
+Whether it’s tracking the unit and dollar volume of all major product categories or ranking the industry’s leading suppliers and retailers by sales volume, Music Trades provides precise data that helps managers make informed decisions throughout the year.

-The Top 100: The largest U.S. suppliers of music and audio gear ranked by sales volume.
+The Top 100: The largest North American suppliers of music and audio gear ranked by sales volume.

 The Retail Top 200: The largest retailers in the U.S. ranked by sales volume, productivity, and growth rates.
-In addition, the report also precisely charts industry sales on a state-by-state basis.
+In addition, this report precisely charts industry sales on a state-by-state basis.

-Quarterly Retail Sales Data: A regular poll of over 1,000 U.S. retailers provides precise data on sales trends, by both product category and region.
+Quarterly Retail Sales Data: A regular poll of more than 1,000 U.S. retailers provides precise data on sales trends, by both product category and region.
 There is no better way of gauging market performance.

-Quarterly Import Data: With so much product coming from Asia, our import statistics pinpoint what’s coming into the country, where it’s coming from, and where it’s going.
+Quarterly Import Data: Our import statistics pinpoint what’s coming into the country, where it’s coming from, and where it’s going.

 The Global 225: In a global market, it helps to know the players.
-The Global 225 ranks the world’s leading music and audio firms by volume.
-In addition, the report contains snap shot sales data on the 40 largest markets outside the U.S.
+The Global 225 ranks the world’s leading music and audio firms by sales volume.
+In addition, this report contains snapshot sales data on the 40 largest markets outside the U.S.